rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 </tr>
 </table>

-Metadata fields (e.g. the diameter of the rain gauge funnel) on both form variants used inches/feet, not metric units.
+However metadata fields (e.g. the diameter of the rain gauge funnel) on both used inches/feet, not metric units, on both variants of the form.

 ### Organisation names in the page banner